 Solar panels on the roof: Many time this is asked, why don't "they" put solar panels on the roof?
 The problem with that is there's simply not enough space on a car roof to carry enough solar panels to generate enough electricity to make any significant impact.
 See The number of solar panels required to power an electric car for a deeper discussion.

 DC Fast Charging: CHAdeMO or Combo Charging System or Supercharger can all quickly add range to an electric car.
 DC Fast Charging adds between 150-300 miles of range per hour of charging.
 That means about an hour of recharging after 4-5 hours of driving.
 It is rather healthy to stretch your legs for awhile after that much driving.
-See When will electric cars charge faster than it takes to fill-up an equivalent gasoline car?
+See When will electric cars charge as fast as a gasoline car?
+(5 minutes to recharge)

 Battery swapping range extender: This concept is way older than Better Place and Tesla Motors, both of whom have implemented modern roboticized battery swapping systems.
 A manual battery swap system was used for electric taxicabs in New York City around 1900.
 With a well designed station the battery exchange can add range at a rate similar to refilling a gasoline tank.
-However, modern battery swapping schemes have all failed to gain traction in the marketplace.
+However, modern battery swapping schemes have all failed in the marketplace.
 See Wouldn't battery swapping be preferable over waiting to recharge?